 UH-Manoa sees spike in drug-related offenses

-HONOLULU (AP) — A new report shows most crime at the University of Hawaii’s Manoa campus went down in 2015 from the previous year, but the number of drug-related violations jumped nearly 20 percent.
+HONOLULU — A new report shows most crime at the University of Hawaii’s Manoa campus went down in 2015 from the previous year, but the number of drug-related violations jumped nearly 20 percent.

-The findings of the university’s annual security and fire safety report were released Friday, The Honolulu Star-Advertiser reported (http://bit.ly/2cxl1Bj).
+The findings of the university’s annual security and fire safety report were released Friday, The Honolulu Star-Advertiser reported.

 The university recorded declines in liquor law violations, forcible sex offenses and motor vehicle thefts from 2014 to 2015.